codemod-com/codemod-registry/next-i18next/copy-keys/README.md

 ## Description

-This codemod copies specific keys from one translation namespace to the other, for all supported languages.
+This codemod copies specific keys from one translation namespace to another, for each of the supported languages.

 The codemod expects the following arguments:

--   `oldNamespace` is the name of the namespace to take the keys from,
+-   `oldNamespace` is the name of the namespace from which the keys are taken,
--   `newNamespace` is the name of the namespace to copy the keys to,
+-   `newNamespace` is the name of the namespace to which the keys are copied,
 -   `keys` is a comma-separated list of keys.

-You need to pass these arguments using the Codemod Arguments' settings or using the Intuita CLI.
+You need to pass these arguments using the Codemod Arguments' settings or [Intuita CLI](https://www.npmjs.com/package/@intuita-inc/intuita).

 ## Example: